 Rogers made the statement in answer to a question from Senator Ron Wyden at the Senate Intelligence Committee hearing Thursday.

-View the exchange in this
+View the exchange in this video.

 Security researchers have been saying for some time that the existence of multiple copies of encryption keys creates huge security vulnerabilities.
 But instead of heeding the advice and abandoning the idea, Rogers has suggested that tech companies deliver the encryption key copies in multiple pieces that must be reassembled.

 “The NSA chief Admiral Rogers today confirmed what encryption experts and data scientists have been saying all along: if the government requires companies to provide copies of encryption keys, that will only weaken data protection and open the door for malicious actors and hackers,” said Morgan Reed of the App Association in a note to VentureBeat.

 Cybersecurity has taken center stage in the halls of power this week, as Chinese president Xi Jinping is in the U.S. meeting with tech leaders and President Obama.

 The Chinese government itself has been linked with various large data hacks on U.S. corporations and on U.S. government agencies.
 By some estimates, U.S. businesses lose $ 300 billion a year from Chinese intellectual property theft.